The Longest Tennis Matches in History

 Typically, tennis matches last between two and three hours, although there can always be exceptions.
 In fact, there have been matches that have lasted almost eleven hours.
 Therefore, below, we’ll remember and discuss some of the longest matches in the history of tennis.

 In recent years, tennis players have become more skilled, which makes it less exceptional to watch six-hour matches.
 Moreover, nowadays the players are pretty even in terms of their performance on the field.
 It’s not so unusual that matches last longer than expected.

 The longest tennis matches of the 20th century

 One of these emblematic matches took place at Wimbledon in 1969 between the American tennis players Pancho Gonzales and Charles Pasarel.
-In this encounter, Gonzales played 112 games, lost the first two sets, but in the end, managed to defeat his rival.
+In this encounter, Gonzales played 112 games, lost the first two sets, but in the end, he managed to defeat his rival.

 Soon after, tiebreakers, which prevent prolonging the sets, were introduced.